Brutus5000/deltaforge/README.md

   * for the client to always know the latest tag of his chosen channel

 ## Modules
 This repository is composed of 4 gradle modules:
 * **deltaforge-api-dto** contains all data transfer objects required to communicate with the server API.
 * **deltaforge-client-starter** is a Spring Boot starter package / library which abstracts the whole Deltaforge client functionality into a single class.
 * **deltaforge-patching** contains the patching logic of bsdiff4 applied on directories and archived files.
 * **deltaforge-server** is a Spring Boot REST API offering information for clients and management endpoints to add / update existing repositories.

+## Run & test the server

+To run the server make sure to enable the test profile (either in your IDE or by adding the runtime parameter `-Dspring.profiles.active=test`).
+This will boot up the server on port `8080` using an in-memory database (which means all changes will be lost after shutdown).

+To test the server api you can use the postman collection in `deltaforge-server/src/test/postman/collection.json`.

 ## Technologies used